-Clearly frustrated, Lee was removed from the gallows.
+Clearly frustrated, they removed Lee from the gallows.
 Free of the rope, he returned back to a jail cell.
 Soon afterward, Home Secretary Sir William Harcourt granted Lee a reprieve.

 Was the trap door faulty?
 It seemed to work perfectly for other prisoners.
 Or was it divine providence that prevented Lee’s death sentence from going through?